wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/Files/guides/upload-api.md

 Errors from this endpoint will include an HTTP status code.

 ### Use uploaded media on your site
-After making the REST HTTP request, you can either display the media on your site directly from the [Media Manager](https://support.wix.com/en/article/wix-media-about-the-media-manager#accessing-the-media-manager-1), or you can set the uploaded media to `$w` frontend elements programatically.
+After making the REST HTTP request, you can either display the media on your site directly from the [Media Manager](https://support.wix.com/en/article/wix-media-about-the-media-manager#accessing-the-media-manager-1), or you can set the uploaded media to `$w` frontend elements.

-In order to display the media files on the frontend of your site with code, you first need the file's Media Manager URL.
+To display the media files on the frontend of your site with code, you first need to retrieve the file's Media Manager URL.

-To retrieve the Media Manager URL and update your frontend elements:
+To retrieve the Media Manager URL:
 1. Call [`getFileDescriptor()`](https://www.wix.com/velo/reference/wix-media-v2/files/getfiledescriptor), passing in `file.id` from the Upload API's [response object](#Response) as its only parameter.
 2. Retrieve the valid Media Manager URL from the `media` property in the `FileDescriptor` object that was returned in the previous step.
-3. Set the value of the associated `media` property to the [`src`](https://www.wix.com/velo/reference/$w/image/src) property in your site's `$w` frontend elements.
+3. To use the media in a `$w` element, set the value of the associated `media` property to the element's `src` property.